Provider Routing

 1. **Request arrives** without a provider prefix (e.g., `"model": "gpt-4o"`)

-2. **Catalog lookup**: Bifrost calls `GetProvidersForModel("gpt-4o")` to find all providers that support the model
+3. **Catalog lookup** (if `req.Provider` is still empty): Bifrost calls `GetProvidersForModel("gpt-4o")` to find all providers that support the model

-4. **Request continues**: The resolved `provider/model` string is used for load balancing and fallback handling
+5. **Request continues**: The resolved `provider/model` is used for the provider call, fallback handling, and Level 2 key selection.

 This is logged as the **`model-catalog`** routing engine in telemetry and routing logs, with a message like: